msd96drexel/idm231-msd96/README.md

 ## Final Project - Pop Star Zodiac

 ### How to Use
-You can run my website locally by typing the command `node server` and navigating to `localhost:4000` in your browser.
+You can view my website at `https://mariasdominguez.com/idm231/`

 ### Additional Materials
 * Flow chart